 Recipients of the University Fellowship will receive a stipend of $25,000 per academic year or $2083.33 per month in the first year.
-Renewals will be funded at current University Fellowship stipend rates for the renewal year.
-Recipients may accept part-time assistantships or other awards related to their field of study up to a total of 50% time.
-Work unrelated to the field of study is not allowed.
-Graduate hourly appointments are also not permitted.
+Renewals will be funded at a determined stipend rate for the renewal year.

 University Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
-The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and $125 each Fall and Spring Semester towards Campus Care, if applicable.
+The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.

 Fellowships and Student Loans

 A fellowship will affect federal student loan or work-study.
 Typically, students with fellowships may not be permitted to borrow small amounts of federal loans due to cost of attendance regulation.
 Check with the Office of Student Financial Aid on eligibility requirements.

 If you have already received a refund for the current year in federal loans and you accept a fellowship, you may be responsible to return this refund to UIC.
 Contact the Office of Student Financial Aid for further information.